-The holidays are over and it's time to continue with our training to become a futures trader.
-Before I start with our first goals and how we did in the first week of 2016, here are a few words about how we ended 2015 – with a traditional End of Year party of course.
+The holidays are over and it’s time to continue with our training to become a futures trader.
+Before I start with our first goals and how we did in the first week of the year, here are a few words about how we ended last year – with a traditional End of Year party of course.

 The end of year party was as I expected: a nice meal, a few drinks and having fun with everybody.
 However, at Positive there are a few very big differences.
 First of all, every newcomer to Positive has to sing a song in front of the whole company – not so bad in the Croatian office where we are 13 people, but the poor Dublin trainees had an audience of 50.